 “The results of this study underscore why federated identity verification (IDV) is so vital to businesses and government agencies,” said Blake Hall, CEO and Co-Founder of ID.me.
 “Identity fraud not only costs consumers and businesses money, but also erodes consumer confidence in the institutions that serve them.
 When consumers can’t open a bank account or access government services online without feeling anxiety, we’ve got a problem.”

 Federated IDV is an attractive anti-fraud measure to both consumers and businesses.
-In addition to restoring a sense of control and confidence in their data, 41% of organization say a certified single sign-on would provide a better customer experience.
+In addition to restoring a sense of control and confidence in their data, 41% of fintech decision makers say a certified single sign-on would provide a better customer experience.
 Eighty-eight percent of organizations also say they plan to adopt federated IDV with SSO over the next three years.

 Download the full study, Bridging The Gap Between Customer Experience And Fraud Prevention, to learn more about the far-reaching impacts of identity fraud and federated IDV.